 Athens Land Trust (ALT) provides affordable housing for residents of Athens-Clarke.
 Our goal is to help people buy homes so that renting is not their only option.
-The monthly payments (including taxes and insurance) on our homes run between $450 – $675.
+Purchase price is based on market rates.
 As part of each sale, ALT provides the homebuyer with a 99-year renewable ground lease, which ensures that ALT houses will never turn into rental houses with absentee landlords and expensive rents.
 The ALT homeowner has full use of the land just like any other homeowner, and can even pass the home on to his or her children.
 If the homeowner decides to sell the house, ALT will buy the house back from them or find another low to moderate income family or individual to purchase the home.

 ALT preserves the historic character of neighborhoods by fixing up older homes which would otherwise be destroyed.
 The renovation of vacant houses brings life back into the neighborhood and reduces crime.
 It helps families and individuals stay in the neighborhood where they have grown up and strengthens the community by empowering permanent homeowners to take care of their investment and look out for the best interests of their neighborhood.